LDonn32/principles_of_data_analytics/README.md

 ## TO DO -

+Add in explaination of mean, min etc and some of the forumlas

 Tidy up Task 3 and Task 9 references.
 Task 3's code could be cleaner, look back over it, looks like I did the medium twice, two different ways.

 Go over the read me and see if anything else can add, maybe about cloning the repository to run the programs